 Moalboal is the second longest running location for Green Fins, entering its 5th year of activities in 2016.
 The extensive near-shore reefs coupled with Pescador Island, spectacular drop-off topographies and a consistent presence of a large school of sardines have established Moalboal as a premier diving destination in the Philippines.
 In 2015, Moalboal members saw an increase in the potential threat from their dive centres, even above their first scores, so recently international coordinators from Reef-World returned to reinvigorate momentum.
 Spending just one week in Moalboal to undertake a rapid site assessment, the assessors renewed 11 memberships and conducted nine training sessions to enhance their knowledge on marine conservation issues and techniques for managing diver impacts, supporting Green Fins members further reducing their impacts on the very corals their businesses depend on.

-The results were highly encouraging, the 2016 assessments showed a substantial improvement in environmental practices from the members, with the risk rating dropping by an average of 30 points (for more on the assessment system see here).
+The results of the rapid site assessment were highly encouraging, the 2016 assessments showed a substantial improvement in environmental practices from the members, with the risk rating dropping by an average of 30 points (for more on the assessment system see here).
 Notably direct diver damage reduced by almost 50% from 2015 and the assessments showed that dive guides were displaying better role model behaviour and managing divers to prevent damage to marine life.